sultani0802/smartlist/README.md

-# Smart List
+# Smart List (Smart Kitchen)

 ## About
 Smart List is an app that helps you keep track of all the food in your kitchen.
-Never again will you have to go through your fridge only to find some 3 week old cheese that was never opened.
+Never again will you have to go through your fridge only to find some 2 month old s.

+## Feature List
+#### Make a shopping list that is organized by their department just like a grocery store
+    - Automatically loads an image for you so you can identify your food at a glance
+    - Set the amount of food you bought, the store you bought it from, the date it expires, and any personal notes you may have
+    - Refer to Step 1 for a preview

+#### Keep track of all the food in your kitchen
+    - All your food is organized into 3 separate categories (Expired, Fresh, All).
+This allows you to plan your food ahead of time without having to try to guess what you have at home
+    - When your food is about to expire, the app will send you a notification so that you don't end up throwing out that food you told yourself you'd eat (for the 100th time)
+    - Refer to Step 2 for a preview
+#### Collaborate with others
+    - Create a House List that can be worked on by multiple people
+    - Most of us don't live alone so why not invite your family or roommates - eat like you want to and save money together

 ## How to
 ### Step 1 - Make A List And Check It Twice